Atzara: A Tour Of Medieval Boroughs 0 Comments

 Alleys and narrow byways converge on the square of the Gothic-Aragonese Church of Sant'Antioco Martyr, dating back to the end of the fifteenth century, hosting a fine wooden statue of the Virgin as well as silverware both of the sixteenth century.

-Important is the craftsmanship of carved wooden chests and works on the loom, such as carpets, tapestries and blankets weaved with the pibiones technique; but above all there is the wine culture.
+Important is the Sardinian Craftsmanship of carved wooden chests and works on the loom, such as carpets, tapestries and blankets weaved with the pibiones technique; but above all, there is the wine culture.
 Since the Middle Ages, thanks to the microclimate suitable to its vines, the wines produced at Atzara are excellent, one for all the Mandrolisai that already in the fifteenth century cheered the tables of the Giudicato di Arborea.

 “Sardinia is just one of those things that either you love it or adore it” (quote)